Joping23/CodeLMRA/README.md

 ## Datasets description :

-We consider five datasets: Flight Prices for the regression task, Adult, Leaf Synthetic, AT\&T dataset for the image classification tasks.
+We consider five datasets: Flight Prices for the regression task, Adult, Leaf Synthetic, AT\&T and CIFAR-10 dataset for the image classification tasks.
 For additional details about these datasets and how we split them in a FL scenario please refer to our paper.

 For all the tabular datasets, the model is a neural network with 3 hidden layers (256 neurons per layer) followed by an ReLU activation layer.
 For the image datasets the model is a CNN of 6 convolutional layers followed by two fully connected layers